zulip/zulip/docs/production/upgrade-or-modify.md

 6. [Upgrade to the latest Zulip release](#upgrading-to-a-release), now that your server is running a supported operating system.

-7. Debian Buster has a different version of the low-level glibc library, which affects how PostgreSQL orders text data (known as "collations"); this corrupts database indexes that rely on collations.
+7. Debian 10 has a different version of the low-level glibc library, which affects how PostgreSQL orders text data (known as "collations"); this corrupts database indexes that rely on collations.
 Regenerate the affected indexes by running: